aaronNGi/petopts/README.md

 For each option in the `options` variable, petopts will set corresponding variables in the form of `opt_*` and `arg_*`, where `*` is the option character.
-The `opt_*` variables will hold the number of occurences of the options (unset if an option does not occur), while the `arg_*` variables store the option arguments (empty if an option has no option argument).
+The `opt_*` variables will hold the number of occurrences of the options (unset if an option does not occur), while the `arg_*` variables store the option arguments (empty if an option has no option argument).

 After parsing the options, the positional parameters are shifted until only operands remain.